SparkPost/code-snippets/snippets/recipient-validation/README.md

 ## [Rust](rust_recipient_validation/src/main.rs)

-This uses the reqwest library with Tokio async (similar to [this](https://rust-lang-nursery.github.io/rust-cookbook/web/clients/requests.html)), as it does not seem possible to set request headers on the blocking `get` call.
+This uses the `reqwest` library with `tokio` async (similar to [this](https://rust-lang-nursery.github.io/rust-cookbook/web/clients/requests.html)), as it does not seem possible to set request headers on the blocking `get` call.

 The example includes a cargo package manager [configuration file](rust_recipient_validation/Cargo.toml), so you can build and run with:`